 In response to the COVID-19 pandemic, many governments have enacted or are contemplating measures to provide aid and economic stimulus.
 These measures may include deferring the due dates of tax payments or other changes to their income and non-income-based tax laws.
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which was enacted on March 27, 2020 in the U.S., includes measures to assist companies.
-For the year ended December 31, 2020, there were no material tax impacts to our consolidated financial statements as it relates to COVID-19 measures.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which was enacted on March 27, 2020 in the U.S., includes measures to assist companies, including allowing net operating losses originating in 2018, 2019, or 2020 to be carried back up to five years.
+During 2020, we elected to carry back losses to 2014 and accordingly recognized a \$117 million tax benefit.